heremaps/harp.gl/@here/harp-examples/README.md

 1. [A GeoJSON viewer](https://www.harp.gl/docs/master/examples/#geojson-viewer.html) allows to view and edit `GeoJSON` with the `FeaturesDataSource`.
 1. [Elevation provider](https://www.harp.gl/docs/master/examples/#elevation-provider.html) shows how to handle scene height given a user input.
 1. Showcase of the [dynamic text rendering](https://www.harp.gl/docs/master/examples/#textcanvas.html) capabilities of our [text rendering library](https://github.com/heremaps/harp.gl/blob/master/%40here/harp-text-canvas/README.md).
-1. [Display three map views, side by side](https://www.harp.gl/docs/master/examples/#synchronized-views.html), in which we show the a map with three different styles at the same time, using OMV Data.
+1. [Display three map views, side by side](https://www.harp.gl/docs/master/examples/#synchronized-views.html), in which we show the a map with three different styles at the same time, using vector Data.